A chain is only as strong as its weakest link - Eliyahu Goldratt.

 Each of the first workstations of the nine assembly lines were given an initial stock of 30 units of inventory.
 The production at each of the five workstations in each of the assembly line ( or in other words the machines which were working at each station) was randomly chosen from 1 to 5.
 The production from each workstation was decided by a random number generator between 1 and 5.
-In the initial round, only the items passed from upstream stations were passed to downstream stations,
+In the initial round, only the items passed from upstream stations were passed to downstream stations, while in later rounds, the inventory accumulated from earlier rounds were used if there was a difference between machines available at that workstation and inventory passed from upstream workstation.

 The equation which guided movement of raw material from each work station was this :